-The beautiful, ocean side city of Vancouver British Columbia, Canada, has been named the World’s Most Livable City many times over in the past decade, and there are innumerable reasons why that title is spot on.
-Following a recent visit, I even found myself wanting to move there.
-If you haven’t before, you should discover Vancouver British Columbia.
-We’ll help you find all the best parts of the city.
+The beautiful, oceanside city of Vancouver British Columbia, Canada, has been named the World’s Most Liveable City many times over in the past decade, and there are innumerable reasons why that title is spot on.

 - The city is relatively small by big city standards — only around 650,000 residents — but it has world-class shopping, dining and entertainment venues.

-- With so many fun things to do during the day, world-class BC wine to savor, lots of great locally grown and inspired craft breweries, and cuisine to indulge in, you’ll never run out of reasons to love Vancouver.
+- With so many fun things to do during the day, world-class BC wine to savor, lots of great locally grown foods and cuisine to indulge in, you’ll never run out of reasons to love Vancouver.